HayalAhl/Predict-the-popularity-of-a-new-song-based-on-a-dataset-of-30-000-songs/README.md

  - The PDF version of the PowerPoint presentation.
   - The code in Jupyter notebook format.
   - The Django or Flask API implementation.

+## Conclusion

+Thus, we have seen, thanks to numerous studies, that the popularity of music varies according to precise criteria.
+Now, thanks to an accurate predictive model, we can predict whether music will be popular or not.